 Both flight crews met in Shannon, Ireland, turning over the flight for its second leg of the journey.
 The GAC crew watched as Global Jet 1209 took off to cross the Atlantic headed for JFK International Airport.
 The plane landed safely at 2 am ET on August 13th.
 Upon arrival, the SPCAI New York team greeted the rescued dogs and cats following their long journey.

 A Heartwarming Reunion

-Although a difficult mission, all GAC personnel involved were thankful to be part of this heartwarming mission.
-“I woke up the next morning to text messages, photos, videos, and emails about our mission, the success, and many heartfelt messages of thanks,” said Michael Vanacore-Netz, “I feel truly blessed and honored to have conducted a mission such as this.
+Although it was difficult, all GAC personnel involved were thankful to be part of this heartwarming mission.
+“I woke up the next morning to text messages, photos, videos, and emails about our mission, the success, and many heartfelt messages of thanks,” Michael said.
+“I feel truly blessed and honored to have conducted a mission such as this.
 It was a great way for GAC to give back something and do some positive with our aircraft.
 Having connections to service members past and present, including both of my parents, made this a small gesture to support and thanks to them.
 I truly hope all the crew members involved remember this flight because of how special it was.
 I know I will.”